SC grants interim protection from arrest to Youth Cong chief in harassment case | Law-Order

 - India

-The Supreme Court on Wednesday granted interim protection from arrest to Indian Youth Congress president B V Srinivas in a case lodged by an expelled woman leader of the party from Assam accusing him of causing mental agony.
+In a relief to Indian Youth Congress president B V Srinivas, the Supreme Court on Wednesday granted him interim protection from arrest in a case lodged by an expelled woman leader of the party from Assam accusing him of causing mental agony.

 Srinivas had challenged a Gauhati High Court order rejecting his anticipatory bail plea.